Micromotion compensation of trapped ions by qubit transition and direct scanning of dc voltages: Excess micromotion detection by other methods

-The suggested method detects and minimizes the micromotion in the direction of the trap's motion-coupled axis which directly affects the motional coherence of the ionic qubits.
-On the other hand, other methods can be used to suppress micromotion along the same direction or another direction by installing additional optical setups, and the measurement results will be presented for comparison.
+The suggested method detects and minimizes the excess micromotion in the direction of the trap's motion-coupled axis which directly affects the motional coherence of the ionic qubits.
+On the other hand, other methods can be used to suppress excess micromotion along their excitation direction by installing additional optical setups if needed, and the measurement results will be presented to facilitate a preliminary comparison.